Thyristor: Snubber circuits

 Thyristors can be triggered by a high rise-rate of off-state voltage.
 Upon increasing the off-state voltage across the anode and cathode of the thyristor, there will be a flow of charges similar to the charging current of a capacitor.
-The maximum rate of rise of off-state voltage or dV/dt rating of a thyristor is an important parameter since it indicates the maximum rate of rise of anode voltage that does not bring thyristor into conduction when no gate signal is applied.
-When the flow of charges due to rate of rise of off-state voltage across the anode and cathode of the thyristor becomes equal to the flow of charges as injected when the gate is energized then it leads to random and false triggering of thyristor which is undesired.
+The maximum rate of rise of off-state voltage or dV/dt rating of a thyristor is an important parameter, since it indicates the maximum rate of rise of anode voltage that does not bring the thyristor into conduction when no gate signal is applied.
+When the flow of charges due to rate of rise of off-state voltage across the anode and cathode of the thyristor becomes equal to the flow of charges as injected when the gate is energized, then it leads to random and false triggering of thyristor, which is undesired.

 This is prevented by connecting a resistor-capacitor (RC) snubber circuit between the anode and cathode in order to limit the dV/dt (i.e., rate of voltage change over time).
 Snubbers are energy-absorbing circuits used to suppress the voltage spikes caused by the circuit's inductance when a switch, electrical or mechanical, opens.
 The most common snubber circuit is a capacitor and resistor connected in series across the switch (transistor).